// faq

 Yes — Capture the Flag is one of our signature first-year events.
 The CTF runs all day alongside the main sessions, so you can jump in and out between talks.
 Challenges will span web exploitation, cryptography, OSINT, reverse engineering, and miscellaneous categories.
 Solo players and teams are both welcome.

-Q:What is the Lockpick Village?
+Q:What is the OSINT Village?

 Q:How do I apply to speak?